fourieraudio/docs/versioned_docs/version-1.6.16/transform.client/system/system-status.md

 > **Why are these ranges so high?**

 The temperature value shown in this section reflects the **highest detected CPU core** temperature inside the Audio Renderer, not the ambient internal temperature.
 This means it may appear higher than expected if you are used to monitoring external temperatures.
+If you are experiencing constantly high temperatures, see [Reducing Temperature](../../transform.engine/reducing-temperature.md).

 ## System Time
 Displays the connected unit’s internal system time.
 Time drift can cause iLok licensing failures and, in severe cases, prevent the audio renderer from starting.
 The *Synchronise Unit's System Time* button allows the unit to be aligned with UTC.